StakeNode777/solana-node-manager/README.md

 ### Server Requirements

-- Separate **VPS/Dedicated server** for Solana Node Manager
+- Separate VPS/Dedicated server for Solana Node Manager
-- Ubuntu 22.04/24.04 (with **swap disabled** for security reasons).
+- Ubuntu 22.04/24.04.
 It is also possible to use other Debian-based distributions (not tested yet).
+- Highly recommended to **disable swap** for security reasons — SNM keeps keys and config in memory in certain modes, and they should never be written to disk.
-- Located geographically close to validator servers (to minimize transfer latency)
+- Highly recommended to locate geographically close to validator servers (to minimize transfer latency)

 ---